aFleX Tutorial: Scripting Tool for Thunder Products

 What is aFlex?

-aFleX is a scripting tool that is built into the Thunder Series Server Load Balancers. aFleX is based on a standard scripting language, TCL, enabling the load balancer to perform Layer 7 deep-packet inspection (DPI).
+aFleX is a scripting tool that is built into the Thunder Application Delivery Controller (ADC). aFleX is based on a standard scripting language, TCL, enabling the load balancer to perform Layer 7 deep-packet inspection (DPI).
 Information in the header or data portion of the packet can then be erased, changed or manipulated as needed, or the packet can be dropped or redirected based on the information.

-- aFleX is a powerful and flexible AX Series feature that you can use to manage your traffic and provide enhanced benefits and services.
+- aFleX is a powerful and flexible Thunder feature that you can use to manage your traffic and provide enhanced benefits and services.

 - aFleX uses industry-standard Tcl (Tools Command Language) based syntax.